EmbeddedRPC/erpc/erpcgen/VisualStudio_v14/readme_erpcgen.txt

 Requirements
 ------------

-1. Visual Studio Express 2013 or later.
+1. Visual Studio 2017 or later.

-    This version is required for the C++11 support.
+    This version is required for the C++17 support.

 2. Win flex-bison